Cellulose Insulation Installation

 • It won’t settle in sidewalls but will settle in attics until it reaches a stable density, similar to other blown insulation.
 All thermal performance testing is done at the settled thickness.

-Cellulose insulation is available in two primary forms.
-Loose-fill cellulose is often used to insulate attics.
-Stabilized cellulose insulation is used to protect your entire home including sidewalls.
+Cellulose insulation is available in two primary forms: loose-fill and stabilized.
+Loose-fill cellulose is often used to insulate attics and is dense packed into existing walls.
+Using stabilized cellulose insulation in walls that are open in new construction projects is common and is used to protect your entire home.

-Contact us today at Southland Insulators for more information about cellulose insulation and how it can work for you.
+Contact us today at Southland Insulators for more information about cellulose insulation for your Manassas or Winchester home and how it can work for you.

 PDF of Sanctuary Home insulation brochure opens in a new tab.